 A small metal statue of a Brontosaurus, colored green, was placed at downtown Durham’s American Tobacco Campus in recent years as a possible tribute.
 There are also several familar-looking silhouettes (including one made with green neon) around the Campus.
 They are all thanks to Bronto Software, a local company who moved to the Campus years ago.
 Their logo just happens to look almost exactly like Old Bronto.
 What a coincidence!

 Today, Bronto stands at the exact same place he’s stood since 1967, without any changes in position.
 A little off to his right sits the last visible portion of the original dinosaur trail.
-He remains a Durham landmark along with bulls, baseball, and tobacco, and celebrates his 50th birthday in 2017.
-Hopefully the community or the museum will do something to feature him during the year.
-I personally would like a metal plaque next to the statue, so the spot he stood on will be preserved for future generations and will tell those future generations about the statue’s significance.
+He remains a Durham landmark along with bulls, baseball, and tobacco, and celebrated his 50th birthday in 2017.
+Hopefully the community or the museum will do something to further commemorate him later on.
+I personally would like a metal plaque next to the statue, so the spot he stands on will be preserved for future generations and will tell those future generations about the statue’s significance.